David J. Pedersen's Blog of All Things

 I totally nerd-out when I find out one of my favorite books or movies is going to reproduce into a series, but not everyone feels the same.
-Recently Angry Nerd on Wired ranted about Pixar being a sell-out because of producing more sequels than new content.
-While I do want to see new stories as much as anyone, I don’t completely agree.
+Angry Nerd on Wired ranted about Pixar being a sell-out because of producing more sequels than new content.
+While I do want to see new stories as much as anyone, I love sequels.

 Whether writing, reading, or watching, I invest myself in characters.
 The best books I’ve read leave me feeling like I’m going to miss old friends when they are done.
 I care about the characters and want to know what happens next in their lives.
 The first story is often about character origins, world building and rule making.
 It’s important, but when done well always leaves me wanting for more.

 A good sequel can provide the meat and potatoes to that origin story.
 Superman II – The Dark Knight – X2 X-Men United – are all great examples of films that were better than the first.
 Sometimes sequels can fix what was broken.
 Star Trek: The Wrath of Khan and The Wolverine both come to mind as films that outshine their predecessors.
 I didn’t hate Star Trek: The Motion Picture, and I didn’t love X-Men Origins: Wolverine – but the sequels blew them away.